Last month, my friend Cassie brought a new variety of Anthurium and assigned her daughter plant care.

 Judging from its leaf size, the plant grows no lesser than 65 to 70 cm in length and about 4 cm in diameter.

-Although the plant appears large, it takes nearly 50 years to reach that mature height.
+Although the plant appears large, reaching that mature height takes nearly 50 years.

 Similarly, the blooming season lasts year-round, and blooms stay for 2 to 3 months.